rnbochsr/NahamConCTF2021/README.md

 `flag{48e117a1464c3202714dc9a350533a59}`

-### easb64
+### esab64
 Author: @JohnHammond#6971
 Was it a car or a cat I saw?
 Download the file below.
 Attachments: `esab64`

 This is a reverse text decode in `base64`.
 Use `rev` or `tac` to reverse the encoded text.
 Then decode using `base64 -d`.
+Reversing one last time puts the flag in the proper order.
 I did it in pieces first but you can do it in one step:
 `rev esab64 | base64 -d | rev`
-Reversing one last time puts the flag in the proper order.
+`flag{fb5211b498afe87b1bd0db601117e16e}`

 ### Abyss